pantherx01/hotspot-manufacturers/applications/Panther X2.md

 # **Company information**

-E-sun Electronics Ltd, founded in 2014, is an intelligent manufacturing company based in Hong Kong.
-Panther X series Hotspot is E-sun's competitive product in the domain of IoT in the future decade.
+Panther Global, founded in 2014, is an intelligent manufacturing company based in Hong Kong.
+Panther X series Hotspot is Panther Global's competitive product in the domain of IoT in the future decade.
 The engineering team at Panther X consists of seasoned industry veterans from tech, R&D, blockchain and manufacturing companies such as Canaan and Browan communications.
 In addition, they have developed many well-known and respected mining equipment such as Avalon.